Luo people: Colonial times

 It remains unclear whether Luo people westernised due to colonial pressure or they readily accepted aspects of western culture.
 However, by the 1930s, the Luo way of life had changed significantly and westernized.
 Some suggest that the efforts of Chiefs (Ruoth) such as Odera Akang'o played a role in this.
 In 1915, the Colonial Government sent Odera Akang'o, the ruoth of Gem, to Kampala, Uganda.
 He was impressed by the British settlement there and upon his return home he initiated a forced process of adopting western styles of "schooling, dress and hygiene".
 This resulted in the rapid education of the Luo in the English language and English ways.
 European education carried out by the Christian missionaries also played a role in the westernization of the Luo.

 The apparent acquiescence to British colonial rule was shattered by a movement known as Mumboism that took root in South Nyanza.
-In 1913, Onyango Dunde of central Kavirondo proclaimed to have been sent by the serpent god of Lake Victoria, Mumbo to spread his teachings.
+In 1913, Onyango Dunde of central Kavirondo proclaimed to have been sent by the serpent goddes of Lake Victoria, Mumbo to spread his teachings.
 The colonial government recognized this movement as a threat to their authority because of the Mumbo creed.
 Mumbo pledged to drive out the colonialists and their supporters and condemned their religion.
 Since violent resistance had been proven to be futile as the Africans were outmatched technologically, this movement focused on anticipating the end of colonialism, rather than actively inducing it.
 This movement was classified as a millennialist cult.
 Mumboism spread amongst the Luo and the Kisii people.
 The Colonial authorities suppressed the movement by deporting and imprisoning adherents in the 1920s and 1930s.